 My training in mindfulness has been a transformative and powerful journey which made me realise that by using the right approaches- mindfulness, compassion and insight could be turned into a powerful tool that could support anybody to manage competing daily tasks and I could see the impact of mindfulness in everyday life.
 This became even more apparent when I gave birth to my daughter.
 Practicing mindfulness while parenting her is the best present I could have given to my family and I am grateful that I had the opportunity to develop these skills.

-I am passionate about sharing these skills and the knowledge I have learned with others and I can promise that the Mindful and Compassionate Parenting Course will be an experience of self-awareness and discovery that improves all aspects of your life.
+I am passionate about sharing the skills and knowledge I have learned with others and can promise that the Mindful Parenting Course will be an experience of self-awareness and discovery that improves all aspects of your life.
+Katerina

 Katerina Valenti initially worked as a psychiatric nurse in Athens where she lived.
 She worked alongside a very experienced multidisciplinary team and gained a good understanding of the manifestations of mental health and emotional difficulties and how to support not only the individual but also their carers to deal effectively with their challenges.